baluyotraf/dbtune_benchmark/README.md

 *   DBTune takes the machine specifications without allowing the users to override it.
 This means that on containers, the specifications won't match the container limits.
+*   DBTune cannot determine if the disk is an `ssd` or `hhd` due to the volume.
+    One needs to patch the DBTune source code to return the right value.

 The source codes under `db/synthetic_workload` were taken from the [Synthetic Workload Repo].
 This repo does not claim ownership or copyright for